Eltoney/Bld.ai-Tasks/README.md

 # Bld.ai-Tasks
-My solution to the tasks at the blid.ai internship
+solutions and code for the tasks at the blid.ai internship